 How many bottles do I need?

-For breastfeeding moms who occasionally bottle-feed, 3-4 bottles is usually enough.
-For formula-feeding or exclusive pumping, plan for 6-8 bottles so you always have clean ones ready while others are in the wash.
+For breastfeeding moms who occasionally bottle-feed, 3-4 bottles are usually enough.
+For formula-feeding or exclusive pumping, plan for 6-8 bottles.

 Can I use the same bottle for breast milk and formula?

 Yes, all bottles on this list work with both breast milk and formula.
-Just clean thoroughly between uses to prevent buildup.
+Just clean thoroughly between uses.

 How often should I replace bottles and nipples?

 Replace nipples every 2-3 months, or sooner if you notice tears, discoloration, thinning, or a sticky texture.
 Plastic bottles should be replaced if they become cloudy, scratched, or warped.
-Glass and PPSU bottles last much longer — usually years if well maintained.
+Glass and PPSU bottles last much longer.

 Do I really need anti-colic bottles?

 Not every baby needs them, but they don’t hurt.
-If your baby shows signs of gas, fussiness, colic, or excessive spit-up, anti-colic bottles can make a real difference.
-All 10 bottles on this list have some form of anti-colic technology.
+If your baby shows signs of gas, fussiness, colic, or excessive spit-up, a dedicated anti-colic bottle can make a real difference.
+For a deeper dive into options specifically for gassy babies, see our best anti-colic bottles guide.

 Building your feeding station?